Skip to main content

 Policy Evaluation Order

-When multiple rules could match the same enforce() call, Control Zero applies this precedence:
+When multiple rules could match the same guard() call, Control Zero applies this precedence:

 Three rules: